datanav/docs/best-practice.rst

 ------------------------

 • All datasets should go into a global dataset
 • In most data models, between 10–20 global datasets are sufficient.
 This is based on experience on various size of projects at Sesam.
-The smaller  projects could have close to 10, and some of the bigger projects has over 20 global datasets, with over hundreds of pipes connected to them.
+The smaller  projects could have close to 10, and some of the bigger projects has over 20 global datasets, with hundreds of pipes connected to them.
 To identify how many global datasets a project might need it is important to perform a proper analysis.
-For instance, and if a company’s needs are met by five global datasets, then they don’t have to have at least ten.
+For instance, if a company’s needs are met by five global datasets, then they don’t have to have at least ten.
 This is only for best practice, but we do have examples of larger data models with less than ten global datasets
 • Start general with big “buckets” and re-arrange and split into smaller global datasets if necessary
 • Think less property and more “what it is”, e.g. person vs user.
 Something that stops being a user might not stop being a person
 • Keep it generic